DomainGroupOSS/react-experimentify/README.md

 client side as well.
 If we want the experiment to be activated straight after the parent component is mounted, add following

+_experiment.activate() takes an optional callback, should you wish to fire any tracking events or specialised functionality once the experiment has been activated._

 ```javascript
 componentDidMount() {
   this.experiment.activate();